HestHub/nix-config/blog.md

 #### Nix (the package manager)
 The entire Nix ecosystem is built on top of and managed by this package manager.
 Unlike traditional apt, dnf, or Pacman, this manager is unique because every package Nix installs does so in an isolated box.
 This isolation prevents one package from breaking another and avoids the "dependency hell" that can arise on other distros.

 #### Nix (the language)
 A purely functional language designed for package and config management.

 #### Nix (the operating system)
 NixOS is a Linux distribution based on the Nix package manager.
-The system is not cobbled together over time by different parts; instead, it is treated as one reproducible package.
+It does not consist of different parts cobbled together over time; instead, Nix treats the OS as one reproducible package.

 #### Modules
 Modules are the building blocks of all Nix configurations.
 Each module is self-contained with options, services, and configurations.

 #### Channels
 Similar to Linux distribution repositories, these collections of packages and modules are different streams of software that Linux can fetch from, each stream having a separate update frequency and stability level.
   - NixOS-unstable: bleeding edge, rolling release updates
   - NixOS-YY-MM: stable, regular release stream, updated every 6 months (YY.04 and YY.11)

 #### Nix store
-The Nix store is in the system folder `/nix/store,` where all installed packages and dependencies are found.
+The Nix store, located at `/nix/store`, contains all the installed packages and their dependencies.
 Nix stores each package under a unique hash containing its dependencies and the package itself.
 This structure enables Nix to guarantee reproducibility and the promise that updates won't break existing packages.

 #### Generations
  A nix generation is a snapshot of the system's current state.
 A new generation is created every time the system configuration changes or a package is added or removed.
-These generations can be used as git commits; we can jump back to a previous commit (generation) if the latest is not up to par.
-Just like git handles diffs between commits, the unchanged packages in the nix store are shared between generations, meaning large storage savings on the disk.
+These generations can act similarly to git commits; we can revert to a previous commit (generation) if the latest is not up to par.
+Just like git handles diffs between commits, the unchanged packages in the nix store are shared between generations, meaning significant storage savings on the disk.

 ### Nix compared to traditional distributions

-Unlike a traditional distribution, where the system and config are changed ad hoc and over time, a Nix configuration is declarative, and the code responsible is stored in documented, version-controlled files.
+Unlike a traditional distribution, where the system and config are changed ad hoc over time, a Nix configuration is declarative and stored in documented, version-controlled files.
 So, instead of having a system state that evolves and changes over time, nix is closer to an "Infrastructure-as-code" approach, the system is the code, and we can build, backup, and deploy it just like code.

 A Nix system is immutable, so unlike other systems where installing a new package might silently update a shared dependency, every package in Nix is isolated.
 In this containerized environment, everything the package needs to function is included, so having different versions of the same software is no longer an issue.

 Updating and testing new features with Nix is safe and easy.
-Building a new generation is an atomic operation, so everything included is compiled together, or the generation won't build at all.
+Building a new generation is an atomic operation, so everything included is compiled, or Nix won't create the generation.
 And if something breaks in the newly built generation, swapping back to a working system is as easy as a reboot.

 ### Features of the future